yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---data-grid-topologies.markdown

 #### Primary Backup Partitioned Data Grid

-A [partitioned Data Grid|#Partitioned Data Grid], with one or more [backup|#Primary Backup Data Grid] instances for each partition.
+A depanlinkpartitioned Data Gridtengahlink#Partitioned Data Gridbelakanglink, with one or more depanlinkbackuptengahlink#Primary Backup Data Gridbelakanglink instances for each partition.
 Each of the Data Grid instances (partitions) holds a different subset of the objects in the Data Grid, and replicates this subset to its backup instance/s.

 {% endcolumn %}